open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 > **Casting Time:** 1 action **Range:** 60 feet **Components:** V, S
 > **Duration:** Instantaneous

-A frigid beam of blue-­‐‑white light streaks toward a creature within range.
+A frigid beam of blue-­white light streaks toward a creature within range.
 Make a ranged spell attack against the target.
 On a hit, it takes 1d8 cold damage, and its speed is reduced by 10 feet until the start of your next turn.